Italian fans mingle calmly in Lyon amid coronavirus fears

 Lyon received the go-ahead from French authorities on Tuesday, sparking disapproval from some politicians and residents close to the stadium.

-Up to 3,000 Juventus fans from Turin in northern Italy were expected to attend the game at Groupama Stadium, located some 15 kilometers (9.3 miles) outside of the city center in the commune of Décines-Charpieu.
+Around 3,000 Juventus fans from Turin in northern Italy attended the game at Groupama Stadium, located some 15 kilometers (9.3 miles) outside of the city center in the commune of Décines-Charpieu.

+The usual protocol was maintained before the game, with players from both sides holding hands with young mascots as they walked onto the pitch.
+Players shook hands with each other in the tunnel moments before, with Juventus star Cristiano Ronaldo hugging Lyon goalkeeper Anthony Lopes, his Portugal teammate.

+The traveling supporters were grouped together in a top section of the 59,000-seater stadium, with a couple of Italian tricolor flags and Juve flags draped over the railings.

-By mid-afternoon, Juventus fans in the city center numbered a couple of hundred, and they were eating and drinking around the large Place Bellecour square amid a general sense of calm.
+Earlier, Juventus fans in the city center were eating and drinking around the large Place Bellecour square amid a general sense of calm.
 They were not seen to be wearing any protective face masks, and Italian fans interviewed on television welcomed the decision to let them attend.

 In Italian soccer, reaction to the fast-spreading virus from China has been swift and strong.
 It has led to the postponement of games in northern Italy, where a cluster of the COVID-19 disease has caused several deaths and forced towns to be locked down.
 By Wednesday evening, the number of positive cases in Italy had reached 400.